jcornwellshiel/MythicDrops/designdoc.md

 * Enchantment Level: The maximum level for any enchantment placed on this tier on creation
 * Automatic Enchantments: Enchantments that are always applied to items from this tier, no matter what
 * Items in Tier: A list of item ids that can be from this tier
+* Chance: The chance that this tier will be the one that drops.
+### Custom Items
+Custom items are entirely self-designed items.
+They have custom names, lores, enchantments, damages, etc.
+### Abilities
+As of right now, there is only one kind of ability for items.
+These abilities are activated on contact.
+Here are a few suggested abilties for the plugin.
+* Flame (set enemies on fire)
+* Shock (strike enemies with lightning)
+* Freeze (surround enemies with ice)
+* Quake (damage enemies within a radius)
+* Vampirism (drain health from the enemy to gain health yourself)
+* Healing (heal yourself on hit)